cc4i/mahjong0/tiles-repo/eks0/0.0.5/README.md

 # Eks0
-The Tile repreents a basic EKS cluster, which uses EKS 1.16 as default and depends on netwrok Tile.
-The worker nodes will make up with unmanaged nodes and managed nodes.
+The Tile repreents a basic EKS cluster, which uses EKS 1.16 as default and depends on network Tile.
+The worker nodes will be managed nodes.

 ## Dependent Tile